Home

 Mellotron used:

 The Greatest Show on Earth is a rather odd album; going by the extensive sleevenotes, Martin Darvill was a cohort (read: drinking buddy) of members of the fledgling '80s UK neo-prog scene in late-'70s Aylesbury (the town where Marillion first came to prominence, for its sins), but opted to become a successful accountant rather than chance his luck with some dodgy band and very sensible, too.
-Twenty years later, the fire having never been entirely extinguished, he finally decided to record a batch of material he'd written over the years, getting all his neo-prog mates in to help.
+Twenty years later, the fire having never been wholly extinguished, he finally decided to record a batch of material he'd written over the years, getting all his neo-prog mates in to help.

 The end result is a rather overblown and overlong neo-prog concept effort about the history of the world or something, which ultimately, I'm afraid, fails to excite, being nearly seventy minutes of averageness, with about as much musical invention as you'd expect.
 The eighteen-minute title track is ambitious - I like the way its themes are spread out across the album, tying it all together - but the nearest the whole thing gets to 'key changes' are the soundtracky chord shifts that crop up in places, the whole affair reeking of 'vanity project'.
 The huge number of musicians involved doesn't help with the project's coherence (and listing them on the front of the booklet is just plain naff), the likes of John Wetton (Darvill's then-neighbour, apparently), most of the then-current Arena lineup, Martin Orford and John Jowitt from IQ, Don Airey, Noel Redding and Nick Barrett from the awful Pendragon contributing to the proceedings.